smartdevicelink/sdl_evolution/nnnn-batch-rpc-processing.md

 * Core validates and processes the BATCH_RPC file that was provided by the mobile and constructs a BATCH_RPC response file based on request results
 * <- Core sends an OnSystemRequest Notification containing a formatted file with RPC responses

+To provide further clarity, part of the intent in sending a single file across to core for processing is to free up blocked incoming and outgoing message queues when sending and receiving thousands of RPC messages.
+In addition, the file format utilized could be compressed which would provide more efficiency when compared to sending raw data through protocol messages to core.

 ## Detailed Design